larryflorio/LarryFlorio/README.md

 For the avoidance of doubt, I assume no responsibility or liability for any errors or omissions in any work product that is a result of autonomous lawyering efforts.
 Any views expressed, analysis or other work product are provided “as is” for public discourse and discussion purposes only on matters of interest with no guarantees of completeness, accuracy, usefulness or timeliness and without warranty of any kind, express or implied.
 You are cautioned not to rely on, and if my work product in autonomous lawyering contexts proves to be inaccurate, there will be no legal recourse against me and an injured party will not be covered by malpractice insurance.

 As such, reviewing any work product reviewed should not be used as a substitute for consultation with professional accounting, tax, legal or other competent advisers.
-In no event will I or my non-legal advisory entity LF Advisory LLC, or the agents, employees or affiliates thereof be liable to you or anyone else for any decision made or action taken in reliance on the information in any work product or for any consequential, special or similar damages, even if advised of the possibility of such damages.
+In no event will I or my non-legal advisory practice, LF Advisory, or the agents, employees or affiliates thereof be liable to you or anyone else for any decision made or action taken in reliance on the information in any work product or for any consequential, special or similar damages, even if advised of the possibility of such damages.

 **VIEWS EXPRESSED DISCLAIMER**